The original do-it-yourself travel guide to Europe SM

 Recently I flew out of Houston and the TSA did something I've never experienced or seen before, or even heard of.
 I was selected out of the line at security.
 Then they swabbed both sides of both of my hands and put the swab in a machine.
 The machine reported back in red, "explosive material."
 Thereupon I was padded up and down all the way and all of my carry-on stuff was examined.
 They took all of my electronics into another room for further investigation.
 Should I be looking for a bug in my cell phone?
 After a half hour of this crap I became an American again.
 Their explosive material machine needs to go back to the drawing boards.
 It is a comic/tragic flop.
 Fortunately I had plenty of time before my flight.

 Besides a bacon and egg sandwich that morning, the only thing I had handled was a freshly washed T-shirt which I later discovered still had the aroma of the junk perfumes that P&G puts in their detergents.
 I suggest that you wash your hands thoroughly before approaching the checkpoint of the TSA, a.k.a.
-Too Stupid and Arrogant.
+Totally Stupid and Arrogant.

 But I guess I don't have much to complain about compared to an incident in Florida a week after my event.
 The TSA encountered a 95 year old wheelchair bound woman suffering terminal cancer.
 TSA was not satisfied until they gave her the full pat down and removed her adult diaper.
 The official TSA spokesperson issued a statement saying that everything was done according to proper procedures.
 I think we are witnessing the birth of the American gestapo.